-Introduction to Daily Use
+Introduction To Daily Use

-THIS MANUAL OUTLINES SIMPLE DAY-TO-DAY CARE AND THOSE OCCASIONAL SPECIAL PROCEDURES NECESSARY FOR MINOR REPAIRS, SNOW REMOVAL AND UNUSUAL EVENTS OR USES.
+THIS MANUAL OUTLINES SIMPLE DAY-TO-DAY CARE AND THOSE OCCASIONAL SPECIAL PROCEDURES NECESSARY FOR MINOR REPAIRS AND UNUSUAL EVENTS OR USES.
 THE FOLLOWING ARE GENERAL KEYS TO PRESERVING YOUR TURF SYSTEM.

 - I. Daily Usage - 1.
-Footwear should be restricted to 1⁄2" molded cleats - 2.
-Stance areas for baseball/softball, Lacrosse and soccer goal mouths face abnormal wear patterns and must be monitored daily.(See section II) - 3.
-Band Practices may cause abnormal wear and the field must be monitored for rubber loss in high traffic areas. - 4.
-Pets or animals should not be allowed on artificial turf areas. - 5.
-Non authorized vehicles should not be allowed on turf.
-Light machinery such as Gators, tractors and golf carts are permissible with turf tires only. - 6.
-No food, chewing gum, sunflower seeds and/or tobacco products on playing surface. - 7.
-Daily cleaning of surface should be hand-picked.
-Vacuums with dual motors and leaf blowers recommended. - 8.
-Turf grooming and cleaning must be done by trained staff and authorized equipment - 9.
-Steps must be taken to prevent dirt/debris from collecting onto surface from nearby trees and parking lot trash.
+Footwear should be restricted to 1⁄2" molded cleats, we suggest Turf Shoes - 2.
+Stance areas for baseball/softball, Lacrosse, Field Hockey and soccer goal mouths face abnormal wear patterns and must be monitored daily.
+(See section II) - 3.
+No vehicles of any kind should be allowed on turf due to the E-layer. - 4.
+No food, chewing gum, sunflower seeds and/or tobacco products on playing surface. - 5.
+Daily cleaning of surface should be hand picked.
+Vacuums with dual motors and leaf blowers recommended. - 6.
+Turf grooming and cleaning must be done by trained staff and authorized equipment.